Chapter 12 Bankruptcy

 You must file your plan of repayment when you file the bankruptcy petition or within 90 days.
 In some cases, you can ask the courts for an extension.
 The courts will approve or deny this plan.

-Make sure the plan shows:
+Make sure the plan shows the following:

 • A regular schedule of payments